mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ### Crash reporting {: #crash-reporter .inproduct-link }

 You have the option to send Mozilla a crash report after Firefox crashes.
 This report contains technical information for us to improve Firefox including why Firefox crashed, the active URL at time of crash, and the state of computer memory during the crash.
 The crash report we receive may include personal information.
 We make portions of crash reports available publicly at [http://crash-stats.mozilla.com/](http://crash-stats.mozilla.com/.).
 Before publicly posting crash reports, we take steps to automatically redact personal information.
 We do not redact anything you may write in the comments box.

+###SSL Errors: You have the option to send Mozilla an error report when a secure website connection is broken.
+This report records the website certificate as well as diagnostic error codes.
+This information helps Mozilla monitor the effectiveness of "pinned" website certificates and detect potential phishing attacks against our users

 ### Get Add-ons Page {: #get-addons }